-Michelle Rothman Ahern is a senior associate at the firm, with over a decade of experience practicing family law.
+Michelle Rothman Ahern is a Partner at the firm, with fifteen years of experience practicing family law.
 She handles all aspects of divorce and family law and also assists with matters related to trust and estates litigation.
 Her experience includes divorces with complex financial concerns, including real estate, business, and tax issues, as well as custody cases, including those with mental health, medical, education, special needs, and immigration-related issues.
 She represents clients in contempt, paternity, and equity actions and has extensive experience drafting and enforcing separation, modification, and pre- and post-nuptial agreements.

 Michelle works closely with clients to set realistic goals and develop a legal strategy.
 She is confident with proceeding to trial when facts and circumstances warrant and has represented clients in state and federal courts throughout the Commonwealth.
 Michelle is also a skilled negotiator who works to resolve cases by agreement where possible and represents clients in alternative dispute resolution, including mediation/conciliation.